You must pass the new NEBOSH open book exam to achieve your NEBOSH National General Certificate In Occupational Health

 It’s a positive change for learners:

-- If you've avoided the NEBOSH General Certificate because you fall to pieces in exams, the open book assessment lets you work in a more real to life scenario, whereby you are able to take time to observe a situation and research the best ways to deal with it
+- If you’ve avoided the NEBOSH National General Certificate (NGC) because you fall to pieces in exams, the open book assessment lets you work in a more real to life scenario, whereby you are able to take time to observe a situation and research the best ways to deal with it

 - You have more time to formulate your answers and deepen your situation-specific understanding of NEBOSH principles